crkrenn/audio-to-text/README.md

-# audio-to-text
+# voice-to-text
-Simple python script to convert mp3 or m4a files to text
+Simple python script for converting mp3 to text.